FoenixRetro/f256-superbasic/sphinx-docs/guide/graphics.md

 ## Introduction

-The graphics subsystem consists of three components, which is a subset of the full capabilities of the Wildbits/K2 hardware.
+The graphics subsystem consists of three components, which is a subset of the full capabilities of the Wildbits machines.

 | Layer | Description |
 |---|---|